Skip to content

 I also publish at SWENG.dev, where I write longer-form pieces on system design, backend and frontend engineering, architecture decisions, tooling, performance, and the less-discussed parts of the job — career transitions, technical debt, and how engineers grow over time.
 Lately I’ve also been exploring AI and agent-based systems there: not as a buzzword, but as another set of tools that senior engineers need to understand deeply to use responsibly.

-For Korean-speaking readers, I keep a separate blog at StanStory.
+For Korean-speaking readers, I keep a separate blog at StanStory.com.

 • Location: Rocklin, CA (USA)

-• Education: MS in Computer Science, Yale University · BBA, Seoul National University · BS in Electrical Engineering & Computer Science, KAIST
+• Education: MS in Computer Science, Yale University · Bachelor in Business Administration, Seoul National University (South Korea) · BS in Electrical Engineering & Computer Science, KAIST (South Korea)

 • Tools I reach for most: TypeScript / JavaScript, Go, Node.js, React, Next.js, GraphQL (and Federation), PostgreSQL, MongoDB, DynamoDB, AWS, Kubernetes